Review of Police Misconduct and Civil Rights Law

-The Fourth Amendment of the Constitution protects you against illegal searches and seizures by police.
+The Constitution's Fourth Amendment protects you against illegal searches and seizures by police.

-The First Amendment guarantees free speech and provides protection against retaliation for doing so.
+The First Amendment guarantees free speech and protects against retaliation for doing so.

 The Civil Rights Act of 1964 prohibits state and federal law enforcement officials from discriminating based on color, race, religion, sex, or national origin.